andrewvaughan/template-core/.github/ISSUE_TEMPLATE/02-feature.md

 ---
 name   : Suggest a Feature
-about : Share an idea or improvement to the site.
+about  : Share an idea or improvement to the site. labels : "Needs Triage,Request: Feature"
-labels:
-  - "Needs Triage"
-  - "Request: Feature"
 ---

 <!--